Castle in the Clouds, New HampshireHistorical & Cultural Sites

 Things to Do in Moultonborough

-• Lake Winnipesaukee: As the largest lake in New Hampshire, it offers endless opportunities for boating, swimming, kayaking, canoeing, and paddleboarding.
-Numerous public beaches and boat launches are available.
+• Lake Winnipesaukee: As New Hampshire's largest lake, it provides endless opportunities for swimming, fishing, kayaking, canoeing, and paddleboarding.
+Many nearby accommodations offer direct lake access.

 Best Time to Visit